 - Orphans in Bulgaria (a video I made with the photos I took while visiting orphanages where babies are left in their beds 24 hours a day and where children have very few opportunities for learning and nurturing – we show this at the fundraiser my kids put on in our neighborhood each year.
 No matter how many times we’ve watched this, it makes us so grateful for our family and our home and all that we have.)

 - Pollyanna (We love this movie/book.
 It’s cheesy, yes, but it’s such a great story of optimism and recognizing blessings.
 Watch a clip or get the whole movie for a family movie night.)

-Write thank you notes.
-Brainstorm with your kids a list of people in our community who we are thankful for and spend an hour or so writing thank you notes to them.
+5. Write thank you notes.
+Brainstorm with your kids a list of people in our community who we are thankful for and spend a half hour or so writing thank you notes to them.
 Kids could tape a thank-you note on the trash cans for the garbage man, hand a thank-you note to the check-out lady at the grocery store, take a thank you note to their teachers at school, etc. And thank-you notes or emails to relatives and friends far away would be very meaningful as well.
-There are so many people who do so much for us – many of whom don’t get thanked very often – and November is a great time to say thank you.
+There are so many people who do so much for us – many of whom don’t get thanked very often.
+November is a great time to say thank you.

 I hope that some of the ideas here may help you and your family embrace the joy of gratitude this month and make this the best Thanksgiving ever.

 QUESTION: What are your favorite traditions and ideas for Thanksgiving?